markmoxon/elite-source-code-library/versions/electron/binaries/README.md

-# Extracted binaries for the Electron version of Elite
+# Original binaries for the Electron version of Elite

-This folder contains the image binaries from the original game disc for the Electron version of Elite on Ian Bell's personal website.
+This folder contains the binaries from the original game disc for the Electron version of Elite on Ian Bell's personal website.

 ---